centoventi/site30/README.md

 Here you will find our code for your SCP games.

 # Update notes:
-- Updated the cards script to support Sr. Scientist cards and GOC cards
+- N/A, Discontinued repository.

 # How to report bugs:
 Please report bugs via [our discord](https://discord.gg/GuEFSWJQS7).
+[CLOSED]

 Last updated: July 2025